zwolner/learn-deploy-on-day-one-cb-gh-000/README.md

   1. Copy the `profile.html` file into the `students` directory and rename it `your-name.html`.
   2. Double-check that you added your cover and profile photo to the `img` directory
   3. Open up `your-name.html` and modify it with your information (links, bio etc).
      * Adding the images is a bit tricky!
-Take a look at the `styles.css` or use inspect element for an idea of where those images come from.
+Take a look at the `css/styles.css` or use inspect element for an idea of where those images come from.

 #### Add To The Index